gakuakachi/recipe/README.md

 ## 1:Run the app
 Run the app.
-DB setup will be taken care of.
+DB set up will be taken care of.

 ```
 docker-compose up